Neubias-WG5/W_FilamentTracing3D-Lap-IJ/README.md

 # W_FilamentTracing3D-Tub-IJ
-3D tracing of filaments by Tubeness filtering, global thresholding and skeletonization
+Blood vessels tracing in 3D image from Tubeness filtering (user defined scale), 3D opening (radius set to 2), thresholding (user defined level) and 3D skeletonization.

 ## Integration with NEUBIAS web-based database of bioimage analysis tools
 This workflow is described in ...